 Agile methodology majorly depends on its stand-ups, the meetings.
 Every team member has to come prepared with answers to these three questions.

 i) What have you accomplished since the last meeting?

 ii) What are you currently working on until the next meeting?

 iii) What is getting in your way from doing your job efficiently?

 The answers to these questions majorly describe the scope of the projects, profiles, schedules and specify everyone’s individual role in it.
 Everyone knows who is responsible for what.
 This eliminates the chances of any kind of duplication of work and clarifies confusion if any, among the team members ensuring good communication.
-In a big organization with big teams, formal structures – this process might not work effectively, but in start-ups it works magnificently.
+In a big organization with big teams, formal structures – this process might not work effectively, but in start-ups, it works magnificently.

 #3 Installs The Culture of Working Cohesively

-Interacting with your peers on daily basis to discuss the ongoing projects and ensuring collectively that the projects stay on schedule and on track promotes teamwork- a sense of belonging with a clear sense of responsibility.
+Interacting with your peers on a daily basis to discuss the ongoing projects and ensuring collectively that the projects stay on schedule and on track promotes teamwork- a sense of belonging with a clear sense of responsibility.
 You find out your own strengths and weaknesses and collectively decide the role that optimally utilizes your expertise.
-If you need motivated leaders, you provide them with right environment.
+If you need motivated leaders, you provide them with the right environment.
 If you need people who can carry the load for the duration it needs to be carried, provide them with right support.
-For start-ups better teamwork translates into lesser wastage of resources, which is important.
+For start-ups, better teamwork translates into lesser wastage of resources, which is important.